Is your organisation celebrating important First Nations Dates?

 4 August National Aboriginal and Torres Strait Islander Children’s Day

-National Aboriginal and Torres Strait Islander Children’s Day is a chance for all Australians to learn about the important role that community, culture, and family play in the lives of Aboriginal and Torres Strait Islander children.
+National Aboriginal and Torres Strait Islander Children’s Day is a chance for all Australians to learn about the vital role that community, culture, and family play in the lives of Aboriginal and Torres Strait Islander children.

 9 August International Day of the World’s Indigenous Peoples